-The rating action factors in Vistaar Financial Services Private Limited's (VFSPL) improved scale and its track record of maintaining stable and adequate earnings, capital and liquidity profile.
-The company' asset quality has also improved over the recent past.
-The company has exhibited a stable earning profile, reporting range-bound profit before tax (PBT) margins between 3.5% and 3.8% for the FY2018 to FY2022 period.
-While the last equity infusion happened in FY2016, a healthy accretion to the net worth enabled it to maintain an adequate capital structure, reporting a gearing of 2.6 times as of March 31, 2022, even as the portfolio grew at a compounded annual growth rate (CAGR) of 19% since FY2016.
+The rating action factors in Vistaar Financial Services Pvt Ltd's (VFSPL) improved scale and its track record of maintaining a stable and adequate earnings, capital and liquidity profile.
+The company's asset quality has also largely stabilised in the recent past.
+The company has exhibited a stable earnings profile, reporting range-bound profit before tax (PBT) margins between 3.5% and 3.8% during FY2018 to FY2022.
+While the last equity infusion was in FY2016, healthy accretion to the net worth enabled it to maintain an adequate capital structure, reporting a managed gearing of 2.7 times as of September 30, 2022, even as the portfolio grew at a compound annual growth rate (CAGR) of 19% since FY2016.

-The asset quality has improved with 90+dpd improving to 2.8% as of March 2022 from a peak of 4.9% as of August 2021 and lower than the levels of 3.5-4.0% witnessed during the FY2018 to FY2020 (pre-Covid) period.
-The company's standard restructured book stood at 4.3% as of March 2022 (6.2% in March 2021); its performance, however, remains monitorable.
+The asset quality has improved with the 90+ days past due (dpd) improving to 3.1% as of September 2022 (2.8% as of March 2022) from the peak of 4.9% as of August 2021 and lower than the levels of 3.5-4.0% witnessed during FY2018 to FY2020 (pre-Covid-19 pandemic period).
+The company's standard restructured book stood at 2.8% as of September 2022 (4.3% as of March 2022); its performance, however, remains monitorable.

 VFSPL has gradually changed its product mix and currently focusses on mortgage-backed lending.
 This increased the share of higher ticket size loans (>Rs.
-25 lakh), higher-tenor (>84 months) and higher loan-to-value (LTV; > 60%) in its AUM.
-The risks arising on account of the above is mitigated by the share of borrowers with better profiles (CIBIL score of >700), which has improved to ~65% of its portfolio as of March 2022 from ~41% as of March 2020.
-ICRA has also taken note of VFSPL's regionally concentrated operations with the top three states accounting for 71% of the AUM as of March 2022.
+25 lakh), higher tenor (>84 months) and higher loan-to-value (LTV; > 60%) in its assets under management (AUM).
+The risks arising on account of the above are, to an extent, mitigated by the share of borrowers with better profiles (CIBIL score of >700), which has improved to ~67% of the portfolio as of September 2022 from ~41% as of March 2020.
+ICRA has also taken note of VFSPL's regionally concentrated operations with the top 3 states accounting for 72% of the AUM as of September 2022.

 The Stable outlook on the long-term rating reflects VFSPL's stable financial risk profile over the past five years despite the various disruptions caused by the pandemic and the shift to a secured lending book.
-The implication of adverse macroeconomic factors seen at present on its asset quality and earnings performance shall be a monitorable; however, the adequate capital profile provides comfort.
+The implication of the current adverse macro-economic factors on its asset quality and earnings performance shall be a monitorable; however, the adequate capital profile provides comfort.